mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 Optimising SVG (scalable vector graphics) for web projects has the dual benefits of reducing the file size _and_ making them easier to work with.
 But plenty of times I’ve opened up an old web project and found that the SVG code is not optimal.
 In this article I’ll share my process for optimising SVG assets.

+Many icon libraries supply SVG assets that are already well-optimised.
+But if you’re creating your own graphics, or they are supplied by a designer, you might want to run them through a few optimisation steps.
 I mainly use Adobe Illustrator for creating and editing my SVGs.
 Here is a fairly simple icon created in Illustrator:

 <figure>
   <img src="optimising-svgs-for-the-web_01.png" alt="Black and white CSS IRL logo as SVG">